firubi/dotfiles/README.md

 Sometimes, opensuse-welcome and plasma6-desktop-emojier will be reinstalled on system updates, but you can taboo it in YaST so it won't be reinstalled.

 ### Setting up Firefox and input methods ###
 Install the extenstions: uBlock (recommended filters: https://github.com/yokoffing/filterlists#guidelines), Yomichan (and import settings), Clipboard inserter, Return YouTube Dislikes and 7TV for twitch enjoyment (lol).
 For japanese, you need to install the necessary fonts: `sudo zypper in google-noto-sans-jp-fonts`.
 You'll need fcitx5 as well so run `sudo zypper in fcitx5 fcitx5-mozc kcm_fcitx5 fcitx5-configtool` and change the virtual keyboard in KDE system settings.
+If it doesn't work out of the box (it should), you can try these steps https://en.opensuse.org/SDB:Enable_input_method_in_Wayland.
 For fcitx5 to work with qolibri and other Qt/GTK apps, you'll need some additional packages:

 `sudo zypper in --no-recommends fcitx5-gtk2 fcitx5-gtk3 fcitx5-gtk4 fcitx5-qt5 fcitx5-qt6`